The Road to Hana – Maui, Hawaii

 The Road to Hana is known to be a pretty intense driving experience due to the constant twists and turns, one lane bridges, narrow roads, elevation changes, and congestion at popular spots.
 It did not take long to start experiencing these elements and at times the lush, overgrowth earth made it hard to see.

-Our first stop was Ke’anae Peninsula for our first Hana snack and some incredibly epic views.
+Our first stop was Ke’anae Peninsula for a Hana snack and some incredibly epic views.
 We arrived at Aunty Sandy’s Famous Banana Bread shortly before the opening at 8:30AM.
 This place is usually bopping so I was happy that there was only one other car there before us.
 The smell of freshly made banana bread was instantly recognized when we got out of the car – even through the face masks.
 We purchased our personal loaf and could not believe how right out of the oven it was – it was so hot to the touch and even steaming through the plastic wrap!
 This banana bread was so tasty and incredibly fluffy.
 I am sure most people eat the loaf immediately but ours became breakfast for the next two days after we each had a slice or two.

 We continued down the peninsula to the lookout point and we were amazed!
 The landscape was so unique – there was the bright crystal blue water, the white foam that crashed into the black lava rock, and then the green from the vegetation.
 It was so dynamic as the waves continued to aggressively crash into the rock – constantly being pulled and pushed.
 We could have sat here for hours!